davidwparker/davidwparker.github.io/_posts/2012-10-06-book-Game-Theory-101-The-Basics.md

 title:  "Book: Game Theory 101: The Basics"
 categories: [posts, books]
 ---

-Read: July 2012
+* Read: July 2012
-Rating: 8.0/10
+* Rating: 8.0/10

-"Game Theory 101: The Basics":http://www.amazon.com/dp/B005DGHV0I?tag=parker08-20 by William Spaniel is a great introduction to Game Theory.
+[Game Theory 101: The Basics](http://www.amazon.com/dp/B005DGHV0I?tag=parker08-20) by William Spaniel is a great introduction to Game Theory.
 If you haven't had any game theory before, then I'd definitely recommend this book.
 It's a pretty hard topic to cover, so I'll let the book do the speaking...

-h2(header).
-My Notes
+## My Notes

 Strict dominance - Strategy X strictly dominates strategy Y for a player if X provides a greater payoff for that player than Y regardless of what the other players do.